nhbess/weak_supervision_tutorial/part_4_global_pos_tags/README.md

 5. Evaluate the model

 Ideas 4 having fun:
-- Could multiple languages be useful=
+- Could multiple languages be useful?
-- How to use Spacy's transformer models (with e.g. Google Colab)?
+- How to use Spacy's transformer models, if you have a GPU?